-- 3.18 All Council officials, including Councillors, are required to support and promote the safety, wellbeing and empowerment of children under the age of 18.
-Specifically, you must: - a take all reasonable steps to protect children from harm - b listen and respond to the views and concerns of children, particularly if they have stated that they or another child have been harmed in any way and/or are worried about their safety or the safety of another child - c promote the cultural safety, participation and empowerment of Aboriginal children, and children with a disability, and with culturally or linguistically diverse backgrounds - d model appropriate adult behaviour in an open and transparent way
+- 3.25 All Council officials, including Councillors, are required to support and promote the safety, wellbeing and empowerment of children under the age of 18.
+Specifically, you must: - a) take all reasonable steps to protect children from harm - b) listen and respond to the views and concerns - c) of children, particularly if they have stated that they or another child have been harmed in any way and/or are worried about their safety or the safety of another child - promote the cultural safety, participation and empowerment of Aboriginal children, and children with a disability, and with culturally or linguistically diverse backgrounds - e) model appropriate adult behaviour in an open and transparent way - 3.26 All Council officials, including Councillors, are required to immediately report any allegations of child abuse to Council's identified Child Protection Officer.
+In addition, you must: - Report information to the Police if you know, believe or have been informed by a child, family member or community member that a child has been abused, even if it involves another employee Council official.